Internet-Draft CoAP pubsub December 2024

 A client can filter a collection of topics by submitting the representation of a topic filter (see Section 2.5.2) in a FETCH request to the topic collection URI.

-On success, the server returns a 2.05 (Content) response with a representation of a list of topics in the collection (see Section 2.3.3) that match the filter in CoRE link format [RFC6690].
+On success, the broker returns a 2.05 (Content) response with a representation of a list of topics in the collection (see Section 2.3.3) that match the filter in CoRE link format [RFC6690].

 Example: